 One of the biggest issues with old sand and cement renders is that over time they crack.
 The cracks may start small but before long they can really ruin the look of your home – and they can also lead to water ingress.

-We get a lot of people asking us what the best solution is to fix cracked render.
+For those who have had sand and cement render previously installed, we get a lot of people asking us what the best solution is to fix the cracked render.
 Well, you have a few choices, depending on the severity and size of the crack as well as how long it has been there:

 1. Fixing completely blown render across the entire property